Allen-B1/tl-2/spec.md

  - `varargs` - C's `va_list`
  - `type` - represents a type. only available during compile time.

+All numeric types have associated constants `T::min` and `T::max` describing the minimum and maximum value of that type.

 ### Arrays
  - `[N]T`- array of N `T`s